The Release Kubernetes plugin allows Release to work with resources on a Kubernetes host. It includes the following task types:

 To set up a connection to a Unix server running Kubernetes:

-- In Release, go to Settings > Shared configuration and click Add Unix Host.
+- In Release, from the navigation pane, go to Configuration> Connections and click Add Unix Host.

 - In the Address box, enter the IP address or host name of the remote machine running the Kubernetes server.